-The Canal Water to the far east of the site is a newly dug and was created with match/pole fishing in mind.
-Contains a mix of hybrid carp, ide, chub, a few dace? and crucian carp.
+The Canal Water to the far east of the site was newly dug and in 2004 and was created with match/pole fishing in mind.
+Contains a mix of hybrid carp, ide, chub, Skimmer Bream and crucian carp.

 Pole tactics at 10m to the far bank have been the favoured with a mixture of baits including maggots pellets & corn.
 Some carp exceed 5-6lb so you may need to use other tactics to land the odd bigger carp.